How Social Media Affects Mental Health | Risks, Benefits & Tips

 People may feel excluded when they see others on social media enjoying activities or accomplishments.
 This fear of missing out (FOMO) can cause stress, anxiety, and sadness.

-Because social media is a puts pressure on users to maintain their appearance and stay up with others, it can be detrimental to mental health.
+Because social media puts pressure on users to maintain their appearance and keep up with others, it can be detrimental to mental health.
 Seeing edited photos and exciting posts can make people feel like their own life isn’t good enough.
 This can lower self-esteem and lead to feelings of sadness or anxiety.

 Spending too much time online can also cause stress and sleep problems.
 Cyberbullying, negative comments, and constant notifications can make people feel overwhelmed.
 Too much social media use takes away time from real-life activities, making people feel lonely and disconnected.

-Using socials media in a healthy way means finding balance and setting limits.
+Using social media in a healthy way means finding balance and setting limits.
 It helps to focus on positive content and take breaks when needed.

 • Set Screen Time Limits